 Experian.com P.O.
-Box 9554 Allen, TX 75013 1-888-397-3742
+Box 9554 Allen, TX 75013

-- If someone steals your identity, you have the right to remove fraudulent information from your credit report.
+• If someone steals your identity, you have the right to remove fraudulent information from your credit report.
 This is called blocking.
 Once the information is blocked, it won't show up on your credit report, and companies can't try to collect the debt from you.
-If you have an FTC Identity Theft Report, credit bureaus must honor your request to block this information. - If you don't have an FTC Identity Theft Report, you still can dispute incorrect information in your credit file.
-It can take longer, and there's no guarantee that the credit bureaus will remove the information.
+If you have an FTC Identity Theft Report, credit bureaus must honor your request to block this information.

+- If you don't have an FTC

+Identity Theft Report, you still

+can dispute incorrect

+information in your credit file.
+It

+can take longer, and there's no

+guarantee that the credit

+bureaus will remove the

+information.

-Consider adding an extended fraud alert or credit freeze.
+- Consider adding an extended fraud alert or credit freeze.

-Extended fraud alerts and credit freezes can help prevent further misuse of your personal information.
+- Extended fraud alerts and credit freezes can help prevent further misuse of your personal information.
+There are

 Extended Fraud Alert Credit Freeze Lets you have access to your credit report as long as companies take steps to verify your identity Stops all access to your credit report unless you lift or remove it Free to place and remove if someone stole your identity.
 Guaranteed by federal law.
 Cost and availability depend on your state law.
 There might be a small fee for placing, lifting and removing.
-Lasts for 7 years Lasts until you lift or remove Set it by contacting each of the three credit bureaus: Report that someone stole your identity.
-Request an extended fraud alert.
-Complete any necessary forms and send a copy of your FTC Identity Theft Report.
+Lasts for 7 years Lasts until you lift or remove Set it by contacting each of the three credit bureaus: • Report that someone stole your identity.
+Request an extended fraud alert. • Complete any necessary forms and send a copy of your FTC Identity Theft Report.
 Set it by contacting each of the three credit bureaus.
 Report that someone stole your identity.
 Ask the company to put a freeze on your credit file.
-Pay the fee required by state law For fraud alerts:TransUnion.com1-800-680-7289Experian.com1-888-397-3742Equifax.com1-888-766-0008 For credit freezes: TransUnion.com 1-888-909-8872 Experian.com 1-888-397-3742 Equifax.com 1-800-349-9960

-There are important differences.
-This chart can help you decide which might be right for you.
+Pay the fee required by state law For fraud alerts: TransUnion.com 1-800-680-7289 Experian.com 1-888-397-3742 Equifax.com 1-888-766-0008 For credit freezes: TransUnion.com 1-888-909-8872 Experian.com 1-888-397-3742 Equifax.com 1-800-349-9960 important differences.
+The chart on the previous page can help you decide which might be right for you.